eclipse-archived/ceylon-lang.org/documentation/1.3/reference/tool/config.md

     remote=http://ceylon.example.com # An external site with Ceylon modules

 First of all, the values for `ouput` and `cache` (as well as `system`, but you should normally never try overriding it) can only be specified once, while the others (`lookup`, `global` and `remote`) can be specified multiple times, Ceylon will try them one by one in the order you specify in this list.

 NB: When we say "in the order you specify" we refer to the ones with the same key name, so if you add several `remote` repositories they will be tried in the order you specify, but you cannot change the main ordering: `lookup` repositories will always be  tried before `global`, which will always be tried before `remote`.

 Now looking at `lookup` we see that it's specified 3 times, but one of those lines contains a path to the local `modules` folder, which (as we will see later) is actually already part of the default `lookup` list.
 So why is it specified here again?
-Well, it is important to realize that in the configuration file we can only *override* existing values, we cannot change them or append to them, so when overriding a value like `lookup` without changing the default behaviour we must take care to include existing values.
+Well, it is important to realize that in the configuration file we can only *override* existing values, we cannot change them or append to them, so when overriding a value like `lookup` without changing the default behavior we must take care to include existing values.

 The `remote` entry doesn't have any default value, so it can be easily used without having to worry about pre-existing values.
-It's specifically meant to add extra (normally remote) respositories that will be tried after all other options have been exhausted.
+It's specifically meant to add extra (normally remote) repositories that will be tried after all other options have been exhausted.

 The `other` entry isn't mentioned in the above example because in general it is advisable to leave it alone, it contains a list of predefined repositories, among which is the main Ceylon repository itself that contains most of the interesting 3rd party modules.
 You should only need to override it if for some reason you do *not* want the default behaviour.

 ### `[repository]` sections

 So far when specifying respositories we have been using simple files system paths and HTTP URLs, but this might not be enough in certain cases.
 You might want to refer to a complex URL from the command line for example without having to type it each time.
-Or in the case of a remote output repository it might be necessary to authenticate before you will be allowed to push anything to that server.
+Or, in the case of a remote output repository, it might be necessary to authenticate before you will be allowed to push anything to that server.

 For that porpose we can create a `[repository]` definition.
 Because all respository definitions are actually sub-sections of `[repository]` they require a name.
 An example could be:

 <!-- lang:none -->
     [repository "CompanyRepo"]